 The scowl deepened.
 “You undermine your importance.
 Each one of us has a part to play if we are to win the battle.”

 “Yeah, sure.
 Me whispering in a mortal’s ear is going to do sooooo much.”
-Tony rolled her eyes.
-She folded her arms.
-“This is so Goddamn—”” “Silence!”
+Tony rolled her eyes and folded her arms.
+“This is so Goddamn—”

-The light swallowed her surroundings again and Tony plummeted down.
-Her arms flailed as she fell.
-The wind roared in her ears.
-After a few, moments, her decent slowed until she was floating as gently as a feather.
+The light swallowed her surroundings again and Tony plummeted.
+She flailed her arms as she fell.
+Wind roared in her ears.
+After a few moments, her descent slowed until she floated as gently as a feather.

 She appeared in a bedroom with a sharp pop.
 Clothing was scattered on the floor, and books were piled on a shelf.
-A laptop sat on a desk in the corner.
-The screen showed two animated people in fighting stances.
+A laptop sat on a desk in the corner, and the screen showed two animated people in fighting stances.

-On the unkempt bed, a mortal boy sat.
+On the unkempt bed sat a mortal boy.
 He looked no more than seventeen.
-A guitar was cradled in his lap.
-His long fingers danced over the strings.
+He cradled a guitar in his lap, and his fingers danced over the strings.
 Headphones covered his ears, but the music was so loud Tony understood the words.

-The mortal, Jimmy—Tony knew his name instinctively, along with every detail about his life—looked too old to just now be getting an Influencer.
+The mortal, Jimmy—Tony knew his name instinctively, along with every detail about his life—looked too old to be getting an Influencer now.
 Usually, Influencers were assigned to a mortal when they were around ten years of age.
-The Influencer spent as long as it took to sway the mortal toward Light.
-Sometimes, it took only a few years.
+The Influencer then spent as long as it took to sway the mortal toward Light.
+Sometimes, it took a few years.
 Other times, decades.

-Tony blinked.
+She blinked.
 What could her opposite want with her?
 They were rivals.
-Their sole purpose was to thwart each other and ensure their side secured the mortal’s soul in this stupid war.
-This Dark Influencer couldn’t possibly have anything to discuss with Tony.
+Their sole purpose was to thwart each other in this stupid war.
+This Dark Influencer couldn’t possibly have anything to discuss with her.

 Curiosity prompted Tony to float to Jimmy’s other shoulder.
-As the Dark Influencer came into view, Tony ground to a halt.
+When the Dark Influencer came into view, Tony ground to a halt.
 Her breath caught.
-Platinum blonde hair was spiked up and the red horns were barely visible.
+Atop his head, spiky platinum blond hair hid all but the tips of his red horns.
 His skin was pale, rivaling Tony’s fair complexion.
 Eyes bluer than any angel Tony had ever seen watched her.
 A polite smile tipped full lips.

 “Hello, I’m Landon.”
 The Dark Influencer held out his hand.

-Tony hesitated a moment then shook Landon’s hand.
+Tony hesitated a moment before shaking Landon’s hand.
 “Tony.”
 She took her hand back quickly.
 “What do you want?”

 “I’m not disappointed.”

-Tony’s heart fluttered and her knees trembled.
+Tony’s heart fluttered, and her knees trembled.
 She kept her voice indifferent.
-“Wish I could say the same about you.”
+“Wish I could say the same.”

 What was she saying?
-Landon was nothing like the angels said the Dark Influencers were.
-They were dark and brooding.
-Kind of like Tony.
-But unlike her, they sported red horns and tails.
+Landon was nothing like what she expected of a Dark Influencer.
+They were dark and brooding, like Tony, but unlike her, they sported red horns and tails.
 She peeked at Landon.

 A devil’s tails swished back and forth behind him.